oatsoda/oatsoda.github.io/source/_posts/making-infrastructure-as-code-work.md

 ---
-title: Making "infrastructure as code", work
+title: Working with Infrastructure as Code
 date: 2021-01-25 11:30:00
 tags:
   - Agile
   - Azure DevOps
   - Pipelines
   - Process
 ---

 _Updated 1 Aug 2023: General rewording and re-write of Develop locally section._

-### Making Infrastructure as Code work
+### Working with Infrastructure as Code

 I believe there is a very simple way of thinking about Infrastructure as Code (IaC):

-> *It's how you ensure your deployed platform is saved in source control*.
+> _It's how you ensure your deployed platform is saved in source control_.

 Getting your deployment code in source control is just a case of committing it.
 So what else is there?
 Well, ask yourself the following question:

-> ***How can you be sure that your Infrastructure as Code actually reflects your deployed platform?***
+> **_How can you be sure that your Infrastructure as Code actually reflects your deployed platform?_**

 I will attempt to answer in this article.